 Anyone who’s taken to the open skies has passed through an airport.
 These hubs are full of people scrambling to make their flight or just waiting around until its time to take off.
 Unfortunately, where there are teems of people, there are also teems of germs and grime.
 You may think that bathrooms, with their sticky floors and unpleasant smells, are the worst of the worst when it comes to dirty spots.
 However, you’ll be surprised to learn that these locales aren’t even in the top five dirtiest places in an airport.

 With all the foot traffic, it’s no wonder that airports and airplanes quickly become giant Petri dishes.
 So, before you plan your next air travel, be forewarned — some spots are just not cleaned often enough.
-Here are the top 10 germiest and dirtiest places in your airport.
+Here are the top 10 germiest and dirtiest places in an airport.

 1. Self-Check-In Screens

 Self-check-in stations make getting ready for your flight a cinch.
 However, if you want to take advantage of this convenient feature, you may want to bring your hand sanitizer along.
 Self-check-in screens are, by far, the dirtiest places in an airport.
 Rarely cleaned, these stations see hundreds, if not thousands, of hands each day.
 Touch screens have about 1,500 times more bacteria, viruses and fungal cells per square inch than your common toilet!